nhyldmar/fez-ap/README.md

 Big thanks to the Fez Modding community especially Krzyhau and Jenna1337 for all the incredible tooling and help.
 If you like this mod, please send all the thanks their way.
+Big thanks as well to all the playtesters who helped identify lots of bugs and quality of life problems.